Blindusername001/Extracting-actionable-insights-from-negative-reviews-using-NLP/README.md

 When both the above cases aren't satisfactory, the only option left is to use selenium.
 It is comapritively slower than the above methods - but when one has to balance (ethics + cost) vs performance, there isn't any other option.
 The good thing here is that selenium can be used to create an automation which will mimic the way a user would browse a website manually - opening a browser, entering a URL, clicking buttons, drop-downs, etc. The below video will explain why the previous two methods did not work for my case and also show how selenium works more like a manual user.

 https://www.youtube.com/watch?v=5RxbfPjQKe8

+A text explanation of how selenium code works can be found here - https://github.com/karthikkumar001/Web-Scraping-infinite-scroll-websites-with-Python-Selenium/blob/main/README.md